mguella/notificare-titanium-ios/README.md

 ### Notificare.userID

-Sets the userID to which any device registration will be assigned to.
-To take effect this must be set before the registerDevice method.
+Set this value to register the device with a userID.
+It should be set before calling Notificare.registerDevice().

 ### Notificare.userName

-Sets the username to which any device registration will be assigned to.
-To take effect this must be set before the registerDevice method.
+Set this value to register the device with a userName.
+To use this, userID must be also set.
+It should be set before calling Notificare.registerDevice().

 ### Notificare.registerDevice